surveycto/extra-buttons/README.md

 ## How to use

-**To use this plug-in as-is**, just download the [extrabuttons.fieldplugin.zip](extrabuttons.fieldplugin.zip) file from this repo, and attach it to your form.
+**To use this field plug-in as-is**, just download the [extrabuttons.fieldplugin.zip](extrabuttons.fieldplugin.zip) file from this repo, and attach it to your form.

 To create your own field plug-in using this as a template, follow these steps: